No need for copyright on images in ancient times – why?

 In the history of photographers gaining their protection, there were three crucial moments throughout the 20th century.

 Until 1988, the automatic ownership of the copyright by a photographer was not always obvious.
 There were other factors that might have had a prevailing influence, e.g. if a third party commisioned an image, the copyright would belong to the commissioner.
 Digging deeper in the law from 1911, you would find another shocking regulation.
 According to the law back then, if you owned the negatives, you would be considered as the author of a picture and the owner of the copyright.

-Introduced in 1988 – the Copyright Designs and Patents Act brought some new regulations in favour of photographers.
 The rights finally stayed with the right ones – meaning: creators or employers who requested a certain type of work while the conditions were agreed and the contract signed by both parties.

 The next decade brought an important document called DMCA that came into force in 1998.
-The acronym stands for the Digital Millennium Copyright Act that implemented treaties signed at the World Intellectual Property Organization Geneva Conference, that took place in 1996.
+The acronym stands for the Digital Millennium Copyright Act that implemented treaties signed at the World Intellectual Property Organization Geneva Conference.
+This conference took place in 1996.
 Among the issues covered, there was one of a great value for photographers.
 The Copyright Act states that when an Internet Service Provider is not legally responsible for transmitting information that could infringe a copyright, the ISP is obliged to remove materials from the websites on which the copyright infringement took place.